Winning new clients often starts with the right words in the proper format. That’s why Business Email Templates are critically important.

 5. Podcast or Video Interview Invitation

-Once you’ve created a list of quality guests for outreach you’ll need to consider what value you can offer or how your host will benefit from appearing on your podcast?
+Once you’ve created a list of quality guests for outreach, you’ll need to consider what value you can offer and how your host will benefit from appearing on your podcast.

-This could mean showing off an audience testimonial or podcast or google reviews, or what others have said about you on a popular review site.
+This could mean showing off an audience testimonial, a podcast Google reviews, or what others have said about you on a popular review site.

-This part is a bit tricky especially if you’re just starting out and you don’t have the downloads or views to back your credibility.
-Be sure to let them know how much you value their time so you’ll create an informational interview.
+This part is a bit tricky, especially if you’re just starting out without downloads or views to back your credibility.
+Be sure to tell them how much you value their time so that you can create an informational interview.

-Before you do outreach for guests, consider getting some well-known people to review, share or talk about your new podcast to get the ball rolling so you can highlight them in your outreach to impress your potential guest.
+Before you reach out to guests, consider getting some well-known people to review, share, or talk about your new podcast to get the ball rolling.
+Then, you can highlight them in your outreach to impress potential guests.

 Podcast or Video Interview Email Templates